• Facebook

 • Essay/email pointers

-In this way, English skills are the building blocks, and our volunteers help students – and teachers – assemble them into a structure of their own choosing.
+In this way, English skills are the building blocks, and our volunteers help students – and teachers – assemble them into a structure of their choosing.

 Read previous capacity-building posts: